OpenGammaProject/Open-Gamma-Detector/README.md

 __This project is on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer), where I also post project logs, progress updates and other announcements.__

-Open hardware for a simple, yet powerful scintillation counter and multichannel analyzer (MCA) all-in-one device using a popular NaI(Tl) scintillation crystal.
+Open hardware for a simple, yet powerful scintillation counter and multichannel analyzer (MCA) all-in-one device using a popular NaI(Tl) scintillation crystal and silicon photomultipliers (SiPMs).
 Suitable for (DIY) gamma spectroscopy while being significantly cheaper than any off-the-shelf platform.
 Uses a standard serial-over-USB connection so that it can be integrated into as many other projects as possible, for example data logging with a Raspberry Pi, weather stations, Arduino projects, etc.

 Hardware design has been done with [EasyEDA](https://easyeda.com/) and all the needed files for you to import the project as well as the schematic can be found in the `hardware` folder.
 There is also a Gerber file available for you to go directly to the PCB manufacturing step.